 Hardtop convertible cars, also frequently (and often mistakenly) referred to as coupe cars, are becoming increasingly popular for their ability to couple summer romance and freedom in the open air with security, functionality and down-to-earth practicality.
-Not probably a perfect choice for those who are very short of money, hardtop convertible cars are great for you if you want your summer drives to be more than just getting from destination A to B, and still want to feel protected and not worry about weather’s whims.
-Until the last few years, most hardtop convertible cars were available in the market as mainly luxury models.
+Not probably a perfect choice for those who are very short of money, they are great for you if you want your summer drives to be more than just getting from destination A to B, and still want to feel protected and not worry about weather’s whims.
+Until the last few years, most hardtops were available in the market as mainly luxury models.
 However, now Volkswagen, Mazda and Chrysler 2-seaters and 4-seaters became more than affordable.

 Most of the latest models of hardtop convertible cars have fully powered roofs which fold into 3 pieces and descend into the trunk, which reminds of an intricate acrobatic performance for an outside viewer.
 The process takes from 12 to 30 sec.

 Little trunk space in an issue in all hardtop convertible cars because it’s the trunk space that rooms the roof operating mechanism and the roof itself.
 In some models, a specialized trunk construction partially solves trunk issues enlarging the trunk size when the roof is up and diminishing it when it is down.
 This is achieved by the means of a complex complex dual-hinged trunk lids which allow both the roof the front and luggage from the rear, at the same time preventing the luggage from conflicting with the operation of the roof.